mnemnion/orb/doc/md/skein/skein.md

    return skein
 end
 ```

-#### Skein:compile\(\)
+#### Skein:compile()

-Takes a knitted Skein and compiles the Scroll if it knows how\.
+Takes a knitted Skein and compiles the Scroll if it knows how.

 "Compile" in this case means: check for syntax errors, and render into a form
-suitable for persistance into the database, and/or further processing\.
+suitable for persistance into the database, and/or further processing.

 It's unclear what this stage will look like for, in particular, C files; it's
-perfectly clear what it looks like for our default, semi\-literate golden path
+perfectly clear what it looks like for our default, semi-literate golden path
-for Lua artifacts, so we'll start there\.
+for Lua artifacts, so we'll start there.

 ```lua
 function Skein.compile(skein)